A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Abstract

 \section{Abstract}

 Evaluating and interpreting latent representations, such as variational autoencoders (VAEs), remains a significant challenge for diverse data types, especially when ground-truth generative factors are unknown.
-To address this, we propose a general framework -- bfVAE -- that unifies several state-of-the-art disentangled VAE approaches and generates effective latent space disentanglement, especially for tabular data.
-To assess the effectiveness of a VAE disentanglement technique, we propose two procedures - Feature Variance Heterogeneity via Latent Traversal (FVH-LT) and Dirty Block Sparse Regression in Latent Space (DBSR-LS) for disentanglement assessment, along with the latent space disentanglement index (LSDI) which uses the outputs of FVH-LT and DBSR-LS to summarize the overall effectiveness of a VAE disentanglement method without requiring access to or knowledge of the ground-truth generative factors.
-To the best of our knowledge, these are the first assessment tools to achieve this.
-FVH-LT and DBSR-LS also enhance latent space interpretability and provide guidance on more efficient content generation.
-To ensure robust and consistent disentanglement, we develop a greedy alignment strategy (GAS) that mitigates label switching and aligns latent dimensions across runs to obtain aggregated results.
-We assess the bfVAE framework and validate FVH-LT, DBSR-LS, and LSDI in extensive experiments on tabular and image data.
-The results suggest that bfVAE surpasses existing disentangled VAE frameworks in terms of disentanglement quality, robustness, achieving a near-zero false discovery rate for informative latent dimensions, that FVH-LT and DBSR-LS reliably uncover semantically meaningful and domain-relevant latent structures, and that LSDI makes an effective overall quantitative summary on disentanglement effectiveness.
+To address this, we unify several state-of-the-art disentangled VAE approaches for latent space disentanglement into one framework -- bfVAE.
+To assess the effectiveness of a disentangled VAE model and enhance latent space interpretability, we propose Feature Variance Heterogeneity via Latent Traversal (FVH-LT) and Dirty Block Sparse Regression in Latent Space (DBSR-LS).
+To ensure robust interpretability of learned latent space, we develop a greedy alignment strategy (GAS) that mitigates label switching and aligns latent dimensions across runs to set the foundation of result aggregation.
+We also introduce a convenient scalar latent space separation index (LSSI) based on the GAS-aligned outputs of FVH-LT and DBSR-LS to summarize the overall latent structural separation without knowledge of the ground-truth generative factors.
+We compare bfVAE to five VAE models and validate the effectiveness FVH-LT, DBSR-LS, and LSSI in on seven tabular and image datasets.
+Under our examined experimental settings, bfVAE provides a more flexible disentanglement framework achieves more favorable overall trade-off between disentanglement and reconstruction than the benchmark VAE models; FVH-LT and DBSR-LS reliably uncover semantically meaningful and domain-relevant latent structures and generally yield consistent results; and LSSI makes an effective quantitative summary of latent structural separation.